emretuncer256/Hackpad/README.md

 If you'd like to contribute to Notepad, feel free to submit a pull request on GitHub.
 We welcome all contributions!

 ## License
-Notepad is released under the [MIT](https://opensource.org/license/mit/) License.
+Hackpad is released under the [MIT](https://opensource.org/license/mit/) License.